johanbrook/whiteboard/README.md

 ## Helpers

 Helper functions.
-Included in `functions.php`.
+Included in `library/helpers.inc.php`.
 Put all your custom theme functions in here in order to keep things tidy.

 Some handy, time-saving functions: